matthewsanner/bones-cms-backend/README.md

 PORT=DESIRED-PORT
 ```

-To host the backend locally, you should launch the main javascript file using node.
+To host the backend locally, you should launch the index.js file using node.
 You could also use nodemon for automatic server refreshing on saves, if you have that installed.

 ```bash
 node index.js